CodeFromAnywhere/react-with-native/modules/markdown-reader-functions/README.md

 To get a file from public assets after running this function, you need to get it from the `projectRelativeFilePath`, not the file relative, so you need to render it differently.

+## 📄 docsGetPages (exported const)

+## 📄 docsGetStaticPaths (exported const)

+Function that tells Next.js what the pages are that need to be statically generated

+## 📄 docsGetStaticProps (exported const)

 ## 📄 getAllMarkdownReaderPages (exported const)